thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.2 Races/Races/Monstrous Races/Boaf.md

 Lifespan: 50 - 70 years
 Size: Medium
 Speed: 30 ft
-Language: Common (broken), Tullish
+Language: Common, Tullish

-Description: Boaf are tall, broad-shouldered humanoids with thick brown or black fur covering much of their muscular frames.
-Their faces are brutish and ape-like, with pronounced brows, deep-set eyes, and upward-curving tusks protruding from their lower jaw.
-Their arms are long and powerful, lending them a predatory, looming stance.
-While not as physically overwhelming as Grull, their strength is still formidable, and combined with a calculating mind, they are far more dangerous.
-Their presence carries the weight of command, and their eyes assess every person around them as either a tool or a threat.

-Culture: Boaf live by dominance and survival.
-Leadership is earned through intimidation, cunning, and the ability to keep subordinates in line.
-They often command bands of Tull and Grull, using fear and manipulation as their greatest weapons.
-While they see allies as expendable, they rarely waste resources, every creature under their control serves a purpose.
-Boaf value strength in all its forms: brute force, strategic thinking, and the ability to break an opponent’s will.
-Most are skilled in battlefield control, herding foes into traps or directing allies for maximum efficiency.
-Trust is foreign to them, replaced by a constant evaluation of usefulness.
+Description: Boaf are tall, broad shouldered humanoids wrapped in dense brown or black fur over slabbed muscle.
+Faces carry heavy brows, deep set eyes, and upward curving lower tusks that show when they bare their teeth.
+Arms hang long and powerful, giving them a looming, predatory posture even at rest.
+They are not as massively built as Grull, but what they lack in raw bulk they replace with calculation, scanning every room for leverage, every person for weakness.
+Tusks click when they think, fingers drum on hafts and rails, and their gaze weighs others as tool or threat.
+Dress is practical and hard wearing, reinforced leathers and chain where blows land, trophy cords and rank marks kept where they will be seen first.

+Culture: Boaf organize around dominance and function.
+Authority is earned by intimidation, planning, and the ability to keep a line from breaking under pressure.
+Crews mix muscle and mind, a Boaf leader will drive Tull, Grull, or any hireling into a pattern that serves the objective, and waste is treated as failure.
+Loyalty is transactional, kept so long as the ledger balances, and every bond is tested by usefulness.
+They train for battlefield control more than spectacle, channeling enemies into kill lanes, breaking nerve with timed shouts and shows of force, ordering allies to strike where impact will ripple.
+They hoard favors and secrets, punish betrayal without pause, and replace fallen pieces quickly.
+Trust is rare, respect is measurable, and a Boaf who promises protection expects tribute, information, or obedience in return.
+Their stories praise victories won by pressure and positioning as much as by strength, and a quiet commander who never loses is prized above a loud one who wins big and bleeds the team.

+Other:
+- Darkvision: You can see in darkness up to 60 ft.
+- Iron Will: You have advantage on saving throws against the charmed condition and on Charisma saving throws.
-Other: Advantage on Charisma saving throws and Double advantage on Intimidation rolls and you may use your strength modifier instead of your charisma modifier for your intimidation rolls.
-Advantage on resisting Charm like effects and spells.
-Darkvision of 60 ft.
+- Intimidation Mastery: You have double advantage on Intimidation checks, and you may use STR instead of CHA for Intimidation.
+- Tyrant’s Pulse: As a bonus action, release an intimidating kinetic surge.
+Creatures of your choice within 15 ft must succeed on a WIS save, DC 12 + your STR or INT modifier, or be frightened until the start of your next turn.
+- Commanding Presence: As a bonus action, choose one ally within 30 ft who can see or hear you.
+That ally gains advantage on their next attack roll or saving throw made before the start of your next turn.
+- Heavy Handed: When you hit with a melee attack, add +2 to the damage roll.
+- Battlefield Awareness: You are immune to the surprised condition and you gain +2 to initiative.

 Positive Affinities: Physical, Craft, Creation, Utility
 Neutral Affinities: Earth
 Negative Affinities: Fire, Air, Water, Generic

 Bonuses: +4 STR, +1 INT, +1 CON

-Special Abilities:

-- Tyrant’s Pulse: As a bonus action, you may release an intimidating surge of kinetic energy.
-All creatures of your choice within 15 ft must succeed on a WIS save (DC 12 + your STR or INT modifier) or be Frightened until the start of your next turn.

-- Commanding Presence: As a bonus action, you may grant one allied creature within 30 ft Advantage on their next attack roll or saving throw.

-- Heavy Handed: When you hit with a melee attack, you may add +2 to the damage roll.

-- Battlefield Awareness: You are immune to the surprised condition and gain +2 to initiative.